 - Failing to abide by the guidelines (e.g., plot/path maintenance, required participation, weeding, guests, etc.) will result in a warning.
 If after 7 days the violation is not corrected or if the gardener fails to respond to the warning, a second warning will be issued.
 If after a second, 7 day period, the violation still has not been corrected, gardening privileges will be revoked and the plot will be reassigned.

-- The Garden Committee will make every reasonable attempt to contact the gardener.
+- The Garden Board will make every reasonable attempt to contact the gardener.
 Notification will occur in writing via email, at a minimum.

 - The garden is located on public property managed and maintained by the District of Columbia Department of Parks and Recreation.
 Gardeners are bound by DC Parks and Recreation rules and DC law at all times.